Fort Jezreel, Israel, 871 BC

 “He’s getting away.”

-Elijah lunged for the gate, but a load of sweet potatoes hung from both sides of a donkey standing in the opening.
+Elijah lunged for the gate, but a load of melons hung from both sides of a donkey standing in the opening.

 “Hey, you.
 Stop!”